Tex024/quantum-circuits-silmulator/QCDL.md

 ## Measurement

-To measure the final value of the system there is the function `evaluate`
+To measure the final value of the system there is the function `measure`

 ## Examples